Abd-ulRahman/save_restore_activation_microsoft_license/README.md

 ## The save and restore script is available in this repository
 https://github.com/thelogh/save_restore_activation_microsoft_license
 # PsExec contained within the PsTools downloadable https://learn.microsoft.com/it-it/sysinternals/downloads/psexec to save the registry key
+Tested on backup files👍
+Not tested on restore❌